WHO MoNITOR – validation of maternal and newborn indicators

 A technical advisory group on matters of measurement, metrics and monitoring of maternal and newborn health to the WHO, the Mother and Newborn Information for Tracking Outcomes and Results (MoNITOR), commissioned LSHTM experts from the Maternal Health team to conduct a situational analysis of different validation efforts for the maternal and newborn indicators and develop a conceptual framework to describe the various types of indicator validation work.

-This work is led by Dr Lenka Benova and is expected to be completed by December 2018.
-Outputs from this work include presentations to the MoNITOR group and several peer-reviewed papers.
+This work was led by Dr Lenka Benova and the outputs from this work include presentations to the MoNITOR group and peer reviewed papers that will be published in late September 2019.

 Learn more about the MoNITOR advisory group.